Mathephor-CeJi/mathephor-ceji.github.io/README.md

 2. _A bilinear fermionic form formula,_ with Shuai Guo and Chenglang Yang.
 In preparation.

-3. _Negative r-spin classes and integrability,_ with Shuai Guo and Qingsheng Zhang.
+3. _Topological recursion, KP integrability, and negative r-spin theory,_ with Shuai Guo and Qingsheng Zhang.
 In preparation.

 ## Teaching and Services